Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on details previously missed.

 Maria is a model of perseverance and hope in that when things get tough, she sticks it out or tries harder to make them work.

-Although she is at first treated unkindly by the Von Trapp children, and even at times by the captain, she is tenacious in her determination to win them over, and eventually does.
+Although she is at first treated unkindly by the Von Trapp children, and even at times by Von Trapp himself, she is tenacious in her determination to win them over, and eventually does.

 It seems that whenever the odds are stacked against her, Maria’s resolve to carry on prevails.